 Overnight accommodations - Renaissance Carmel North has a fraternal rate of $169 a night.
 You can call 866-905-9619 and reference FEA or use this link.

-After the great turnout last year we want to continue to support women and not just on Mondays when they are fresh off of some rest from the weekend.
+After the great turnout the last two years we want to continue to support women and not just on Mondays when they are fresh off of some rest from the weekend.
 Itís time to help them be successful year round Ė and not just for a year.
 Itís time to support them, to listen to them and to hold them accountable.
 Itís time to offer them real solutions in the areas they are struggling, and itís time to do it now Ė before it is too late.
 We keep meeting with women and hearing similar things.
 They donít know how to ask for help, they are easily frustrated and unfortunately they are looking for new places to go instead of fixing the issues where they are.
 (This is happening to women who work for fraternities, just as it is happening to women who work for sororities.)
 After all these conversations, we finally realized we must address these issues for many reasons.
 First and foremost, we keep losing really talented women because they donít know always know how to handle being in the workforce.
 They need to learn how to advocate, negotiate, really understand the value of feedback (even when itís corrective), and understand the business side of our work.
 We need to be clear with our talented women on how to handle conflict, how to manage difficult people (including other team members) and how to get a mentor, a coach and a sponsor.
 Plus, we need to talk to them about authentic confidence so they can focus on the purpose of our organizations, and stop spinning over each decision.
 We want to frame an honest conversation about the expectations of being a woman in the workforce.
 Then, we want to challenge some existing thoughts and behaviors so we can set a practical course for success.
 We want to keep our women in this industry, but first, we must have direct and authentic discussions.